brentvollebregt/nitratine.net/posts/python-keylogger/post.md

 Copy the keylogger into this folder and then create a new folder somewhere else for logs to be saved to.
 Make sure this folder is not in the startup folder or it will be opened every time the computer has started.
 Open the keylogger in IDLE and now change the log_dir to the location of the folder you just created.
 Make sure this folder path uses forward slashes ('/') and contains a forward slash at the end.

 ## Stopping the Keylogger
 To stop the keylogger, open up task manager and look for anything named python as shown below due to windows just showing program names.
 If you have an older version of windows, I recommend looking for pythonw.exe.
-Right click on this and end the task.
+Right-click on this and end the task.

 ![Python in task manager](/posts/python-keylogger/taskmgr.png)